treytitone/100-days-of-code/log.md

 **Link to work:** [Free Code Camp - This is the challenge described above](https://www.freecodecamp.org/challenges/profile-lookup)

-### Day 1: January 3rd, 2017
+### Day 2: January 4th, 2017

 **Today's Progress**: FreeCodeCamp

 * Going to stop putting every lesson i did here.
-Just the beginning and end/
+Just the beginning and end
-* Started at - Generate Random Whole Numbers within a Range Complete
+* Started at - Generate Random Whole Numbers within a Range
 * Ended at the "Factoralize a Number" challenge